cyfronet-co/rest-api-portal/doc/README.md

 ## Groups REST API

 Groups REST API returns list of all groups that have at least grant with allocation on particular site.
+There are three possible group types that can be returned by the api: `private`, `technical` and `operational`.

+### Statuses meanings
+ * `accepted` - accepted group that can be managed and used to create grant (only if it is a private group).
+ * `archived` - group archived by the main manager or operator.
+Archived groups are no longer active.
+                Moreover, archived groups cannot be managed or used to create new grant.
+ * `blocked` - group blocked by operator.
+Group like this can be later unblocked.

 The Groups API is versioned using a header parameter.
 That means, requested version have to be passed in specific format as a header parameter